crdschurch/rock-docker-public/readme.md

     - The `-d` means that you will still be able to use the command line that intiated the docker-compse command.
 With out the -d the commandline only runs the containers.
 - Once the containers are running navigate to `localhost:9000/Start.aspx` or `localhost:9001/Start.aspx` to enable SSL.
 - Follow the steps in the Rock Installer
+    - When adding the Database Server name enter the name from line 17 of the compose file.
+    - Database Name is the database you created inside the sql server container above.

 ## Saving your DB